Tazarotene: Contraindications

+Tazarotene is contraindicated for use in patients who are known to be or suspected of being pregnant.
+Tazarotene is a known teratogen.

 Pregnancy

-Before 2015, tazarotene was considered a Category X drug (meaning its use was contraindicated during pregnancy) according to Food and Drug Administration (FDA) guidelines, despite demonstrating similar plasma retinoid levels as adapalene and tretinoin, which were classified as Category C drugs.
+Before 2015, tazarotene was considered a Category X drug (meaning its use was contraindicated during pregnancy) according to US Food and Drug Administration (FDA) guidelines, despite demonstrating similar plasma retinoid levels as adapalene and tretinoin, which were classified as Category C drugs.
 Under the FDA's updated Pregnancy and Lactation Labeling Rule which eliminated the lettered pregnancy categories and came into effect in 2015, tazarotene was determined to be contraindicated in pregnancy.
 Because of the lack of pregnancy outcomes data for the drug, the determination was based on the teratogenic effects observed in rat and rabbit studies.